Can Offline Metrics Measure Explanation Goals? A Comparative Survey Analysis of Offline Explanation Metrics in Recommender Systems: Methodology

-In Section \ref{sec:lite_review_analysis}, we verified that the offline explanation metrics do not correlate with online experiment metrics.
-The most common metrics identified in our literature review are \ac{BLEU} and \ac{ROUGE}, which measure n-gram overlap between generated and reference texts.
-However, these metrics have been proven to be weakly correlated with user perception in the conversational domain.
-Precision and Recall are similar, as they also assess the similarity between generated and ground-truth explanations.
-Finally, another metric used is the number of recommendations that can be explained; this metric measures the robustness of an explanation algorithm in generating explanations for all recommendations.
+In Section \ref{sec:lite_review_analysis}, we verified that offline explanation metrics do not correlate with online experiment metrics.
+The most common metrics identified in our rapid literature review are \ac{BLEU} and \ac{ROUGE}, which measure the n-gram overlap between generated and reference texts.
+However, these metrics have been proven to be weakly correlated with user perception in the conversational domain \cite{10.1145/3627043.3659574}.
+Precision and Recall are similar, as they also assess the similarity between the generated and ground-truth explanations.
+Finally, another metric used is the number of recommendations that can be explained; this metric measures the robustness of an explanation algorithm in generating explanations for all the recommendations.
 Consequently, there is a gap in the literature regarding offline explanation metrics in \ac{RS} that correlate with user perception on online experiments under explanation goals.\looseness=-1

-One offline metric that has not been explored are path metrics.
-Different from \ac{BLEU} and \ac{ROUGE}, which treat explanations as a sequence of words, path metrics measure the different elements of an explanation.
-As described in Section \ref{sec:org_lit}, paths connect interacted and recommended thought shared attributes, and have two main elements: (a) interacted items and (b) item attributes.
-In Figure \ref{fig:graph}, for instance, if a user interacted with the movie ``Saving Private Ryan" and the \ac{RS} recommends ``Forest Gump", there are three possible shared attributes: the genre drama, the actor ``Tom Hanks" and the costume designer ``Joana Johnston".
-Additionally, path metrics could be applied to review explanations, as the popularity and diversity of attributes can be measured using a large corpus of text or ground truth.
-This approach can offer researchers guidance on generating explanations before conducting an online user study.\looseness=-1
+However, offline path metrics have not yet been thoroughly explored in the literature.
+Unlike \ac{BLEU} and \ac{ROUGE}, which treat explanations as a sequence of words, path metrics measure the different elements of an explanation.
+As described in Section \ref{sec:org_lit}, paths connect interacted and recommended thought-shared attributes, and have two main elements: (a) interacted items and (b) item attributes.
+For example, in Figure \ref{fig:graph}, if a user interacts with the movie ``Saving Private Ryan" and the \ac{RS} recommends ``Forest Gump,” there are three possible shared attributes: the genre ``drama,” actor ``Tom Hanks, " and costume designer ``Joana Johnston.”
+Additionally, path metrics could be applied to review explanations, as the popularity and diversity of attributes can be measured using a large corpus of text or ground truth.\looseness=-1